MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/usb-2-0-audio-drivers.md

 ## Audio Jack Registry Descriptions

-Starting in Windows 10 release 1809, IHVs that create USB 2.0 audio devices having one or more jacks have the capability to describe these jacks to the in-box USB 2 audio driver.
+Starting in Windows 10 release 1703, IHVs that create USB Audio Class 2.0 devices having one or more jacks have the capability to describe these jacks to the in-box Audio Class 2.0 driver.
 The in-box driver uses the supplied jack information when handling the KSPROPERTY_JACK_DESCRIPTION for this device.

 Jack information is stored in the registry in the device instance key (HW key).